 Yes, that’s right.
-You can hunt elk without winning the lottery.
+You can hunt elk in 2017 without winning the lottery.

 Even Locals don’t Know about OTC Elk Tags

-I met one of my neighbors a few weeks ago after his dogs followed us home after a walk.
+I met one of my neighbors a few weeks ago after his dogs followed us home.
 I called the phone number on the dog collar and he came to pick them up.
 We talked for a while and when he mentioned he had horses, I asked him about using his horses to help pack out my next elk.
-He got pretty excited talking about elk hunting, but said he hadn’t been able to hunt in the state since he moved here five years ago because he hasn’t been able to drawn a tag.
+He got pretty excited talking about elk hunting, but said he hadn’t been able to hunt in the state since he moved here five years ago because he hasn’t been able to draw a tag.

 He was very surprised to learn our state has OTC bull elk tags plus nearly 100% chance to draw on several nearby units for cow elk hunts.
 I did him two favors that day.
 I know it’s a pain to carefully read your state’s (or any state’s) Big Game pamphlet, but you may be missing out on something if you don’t.

 Table 1.
-OTC Elk Tags for Non Residents in Eight Western States for 2013 Elk Hunting Season
+OTC Elk Tags for Non-Residents in Six Western States for 2017 Elk Hunting Season